navpil/navpil.github.io/gupai/gambling-games/pai-gow.md

 [Pai Gow on Pagat](https://www.pagat.com/domino/partition/paigow.html)

-A search for Pai Gow returns many results because the game is famous.
-But please do not confuse it with the Pai Gow Poker, which is a card game.
+Since Pai Gow is very well known, a search will produce many results.
+Just be careful not to confuse it with Pai Gow Poker, which is a card game.

 ---